oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/domain-on-pv/usage.md

   - See the `initializeDomainOnPV` section in the domain resource [schema](https://github.com/oracle/weblogic-kubernetes-operator/blob/{{< latestMinorVersion >}}/documentation/domains/Domain.md), or use the command `kubectl explain domain.spec.configuration.initializeDomainOnPV`

-- For a basic configuration example, see [Configuration example 1](#example-1-basic-configuration).
+- For a basic configuration example, see [Basic configuration](#basic-configuration).

 #### WebLogic base image